 What we did notice in the brochure was a small disclaimer “Laminate colour and tapware as shown will incur an additional charge” It’s interesting Plantation Homes didn’t feel confident enough to put the colours and options that are actually available in their brochure.

-Lets looks at the alfresco:
+Let’s look at the alfresco:

-First thing we noticed was there was no provision for the floor no tiles or flooring provided so I would think it was just plain concrete.
+The first thing we noticed was there was no provision for the floor no tiles or flooring provided so I would think it was just plain concrete.